esa/pagmo2/doc/sphinx/quickstart.rst

 .. code-block:: bash

-   g++ -std=c++11 getting_started.cpp -lmpfr -lgmp -pthread
+   g++ -std=c++11 getting_started.cpp -pthread

 -----------------------------------------------------------------------

 Python
 ------

-If you have successfully installed pygmo following the :ref:`installationguide` you can try the following script:
+If you have successfully installed pygmo following the :ref:`install` you can try the following script:

 .. _getting_started_py: